dschalk/reactive-buttons/README.md

+##Reactive rollover buttons.

-Reactive rollover buttons.
-Focus highlighting coordinated among buttons, reminiscent of HTML select/option; and also coordination with with text input.
-Enter the name of one of the four buttons and it lights up.
-Enter some other text and the buttons all go dim.
+Focus and hover highlighting is coordinated among buttons.
+Additionally, the buttons coordinate with text input.
+If you enter the name of one of the four buttons, it lights up.
+If you enter some other text, the buttons all go dim but the display button shows the current choice (the entered text), as always..